 - 20% of the Income Protection sum insured for the first six months of claim under the Income Booster Option, and - cover to protect your super contributions under the Superannuation Contribution Option.

-Under this option you can insure a maximum of:
+Under this option you can insure your employer contributions, up to a maximum of 15% of your earnings.